 [Bad Idea] Turn Your AC System All The Way Down To Cool Faster

 In reality, your air conditioner can only cool your home so fast.
-Your A/C unit works at a set cooling and heating pace no matter how low you set the temperature of your home.
-Once your A/C unit turns on, air collects in the return and goes through the unit.
+AC units work at a set cooling and heating pace no matter how low you set the temperature of your home.
+Once the AC unit turns on, air collects in the return and goes through the unit.
 The stagnant air in your home is cooled by set increments as it is conditioned, and this cooling cycle continues until the air in your home matches your thermostat setting.
 The unit will skip right past your desired temperature if you set it lower, and the constantly shifting temperature will make you more uncomfortable than if you had left it alone.

 Even worse, setting your thermostat lower than your desired temperature will put stress on your air conditioner.
 This is especially true if the temperature difference between the inside of your home and the outside is very high.
 This stress from extended cooling can cause your A/C unit to use even more energy than it would normally, further negating efforts you may be making to conserve energy.
 Prolonged cooling periods will also increase the wear of your system, shortening its lifespan and putting the machinery in danger of damage.